sambhavmattoo/LCS_Solutions/README.md

 # LCS_Solutions
 Trying out different ways to solve the LCS problem.

+Before I begin, my system parameters are: I'm running an Intel Core i7-8550U CPU at 1.80GHz, 1992 Mhz, 4 Core(s), 8 Logical Processor(s).

+The next two iterations are on the Python 3.9 interpreter running on Windows 10.

 In the file LCS_DP_Solutions.py I tried some initial DP solutions to solve the LCS problem.
 I wrote 4 functions.

   1.)
 The first one was completely based off the Wikipedia DP solution for this problem, found at: https://en.wikipedia.org/wiki/Longest_common_substring_problem#Dynamic_programming I just added one line of code to record the first time the LCS appears in the first string passed.
 It outputs the size of the LCS and that index.